Fractional susceptibility functions for the quadratic family: Misiurewicz-Thurston parameters: Defining fractional susceptibility functions

 It satisfies $\Gamma(x) \Gamma(y)=B(x,y) \Gamma(x+y)$.
 Since $\Gamma(3/2)=\sqrt \pi/2$, $\Gamma(1)=\Gamma(2)=1$, and $\Gamma(1/2)=\sqrt \pi$, we have $B(1/2,1/2)=\pi$ and $B(1/2,3/2)=\pi/2$.
 Recall also that $\sin(\pi/4)=\cos(\pi/4)=\sqrt{2}/2$.

 \subsection{Susceptibility functions $\Psi^\Omega_\phi(\eta,z)$, $\Psi^\mathrm{fr}_\phi(\eta,z)$, $\Psi^\mathrm{rsp}_\phi(\eta,z)$.
-Proposition~\ref{propE}.}
+Proposition~\ref{propE}}

-Before formulating it, we motivate our definition of the fractional susceptibility function $\Psi^\Omega_\phi(\eta,z)$.
+We first motivate heuristically our definition of the fractional susceptibility function $\Psi^\Omega_\phi(\eta,z)$.
 The starting point is the right-hand side of \eqref{axiom} in [ii] from Conjecture~\ref{laconj}, i.e. the Marchaud derivative of $\RR_\phi(t)$.
 Our first task is to rewrite